MikeyBurkman/varanus/README.md

 - `flush()` Will force a a call to the flush function defined during initialization.
 Note that if there are no records in memory, this will not do anything.
 - `setLogLevel(string)` Sets the log level for Varnus.
 May be one of `off`|`trace`|`debug`|`info`.
 - `logEnabled(string)` Returns `true` if the given log level is enabled.
 For instance, if the log level is `debug`, then `logEnabled('info')` will return `true`, while `logEnabled('trace')` will return `false`.
+- `getLogger(name, defaultLevel)` Returns a function _log(logName, start, end, level)_ that can be used to programmatically log timings.
+The returned item also has _info_, _trace_, and _debug_ methods attached allowing you to log at the required level.
+- `levels` The map of log levels supported, e.g _levels.info_ can be passed where required to log at info level.

 ### Monitors
 Monitors are created by calling `newMonitor(string)` on a Varanaus instance.
 They are used to wrap functions to be monitored, and can manually log times if necessary.